Frequently Asked Questions

 Will Lubricant Be Used?

-For Swedish and Sport Massage strokes, I usually use a light oil (Biotone Clear Results Massage Oil) to permit your muscles to be worked on without causing excessive friction to the skin.
-Lotions (Biotone Advanced Therapy Lotion / Deep-Tissue Massage Lotion) are available upon request.
+For Hawaiian Lomi Lomi, Swedish, and Sport Massage strokes, I usually use light oil (Grape Seed Oil) to permit your muscles to be worked on without causing excessive friction to the skin.
 The lubricants used should hydrate the skin and be readily absorbed.

-For Deep Massage, I do not use oil or lotion most of the times, but to avoid some irritation on your skin and/or pulling your body hair, I may use a small amount of oil, lotion or cream.
+For Deep Massage, I do not use oil or lotion most of the time, but to avoid some irritation on your skin and/or pulling your body hair, I may use a small amount of oil, lotion, or cream.

 Can I take a shower before or after the session?

 Yes.
-You are more than welcome to use my shower before or after the session.
-Depending on my schedule, however, the time you take shower may shorten your massage session.
+I have a full bathroom directly connected to the massage room.
+You are more than welcome to use the shower before or after the session.

 What Will the Massage Or Bodywork Feel Like?

-As your body unwinds, pressure will gradually be increased to relax and relieve specific areas of muscular tension.
-I always do my best to be senstive, but you should communicate with me immediately if you feel any discomfort so that another approach may be taken.
+As your body unwinds, the pressure will gradually be increased to relax and relieve specific areas of muscular tension.
+I always do my best to be sensitive, but you should communicate with me immediately if you feel any discomfort so that another approach may be taken.

 Massage and bodywork are most effective when your body is not resisting.